NATIONAL DECENCY DAY

 - Use #NationalDecencyDay to share on social media.

 - For more information on DECENCY visit https://www.decency.today

-Lisa Cholnoky, a New York City-based parent and graphic designer, established National Decency Day in 2019 to continue a dialogue sparked by her motivation two years prior to address the divisive public discourse around her as well as in the news and on social media.
-She was determined to make a difference and set out to bring decency back into everyday conversations and actions.
-Cholnoky designed the DECENCY button and wore it every day.
+Lisa Cholnoky, a New York City-based parent and graphic designer, established National Decency Day in 2019 continuing a dialogue sparked by her motivation two years prior.
+The day addresses the divisive public discourse around her, as well as in the news and on social media.
+Determined to make a difference, Cholnoky set out to bring decency back into everyday conversations and actions.
+Initially, Cholnoky designed the DECENCY button and wore it every day.
 The impact was immediate; the message contagious.

-Since then, two schools in the country have incorporated DECENCY into their curriculums and engaged their local communities in the movement.
+Since then, two schools in the country have incorporated DECENCY into their curriculums.
+They’ve engaged their local communities in the movement, too.
 This is a great opportunity for schools to energize students of all ages to treat everyone with respect and master the art of listening.

 By raising awareness, the movement aims to encourage more participants to embrace DECENCY and integrate it into both curriculum plans and service projects.

 For further information on Decency contact Lisa Cholnoky @ firstname.lastname@example.org